 The story of modern Italy begins with the founding of the first Roman Republic in 509 BCE.
-It gradually grew and by the 4th century BCE Rome had started annexing Etruscan cities and within a century Etruria was conquered by Rome.
-Ancient Rome began its overseas conquests during the 2nd century BCE, and reached its greatest extend under Emperor Trajan in 117 CE when the Roman Empire controlled all the lands bordering the Mediterranean Sea.
+It gradually grew, and by the 4th century BCE Rome had started annexing Etruscan cities, and within a century Etruria was conquered by Rome.
+Ancient Rome began its overseas conquests during the 2nd century BCE.
+It reached its greatest extent under Emperor Trajan in 117 CE when the Roman Empire controlled all the lands bordering the Mediterranean Sea.
 The empire influenced the government, the arts, and the architecture of many later groups of people.
 After the fall of Rome in 476 Germanic tribes like Ostrogoths, Lombards and Normans ruled the land; all were eventually absorbed into the local culture.
 The Papal States were established after the pope had invited the Germanic Franks to unseat the Lombards in 754 and 756 and these survived until 1870.
-In the Middle Ages there were powerful city states and from the 1500s much of the country was under Spanish or Austrian rule.
+In the Middle Ages there were powerful city-states, and from the 1500s much of the country was under Spanish or Austrian rule.

-Napoleon had to abdicate both the thrones of France and Italy on 11 April 1814, and soon the kingdom collapsed; Austrian forces took power in Lombardy and the former monarchies were reestablished.
+Napoleon had to abdicate both the thrones of France and Italy on 11 April 1814, and soon the kingdom collapsed.
+Austrian forces took power in Lombardy, and the former monarchies were reestablished.
 In 1848 liberal revolutions swept through Europe and the House of Savoy, that ruled the Kingdom of Sardinia, became the main player.
 Unsuccessful in 1848, it attacked Austria in 1859, liberating Lombardy.
-In 1860-61, Giuseppe Garibaldi led the drive for unification in Naples and Sicily, allowing the Sardinian government led by the Count of Cavour to declare a united Italian kingdom on 17 March 1861, led by Victor Emmanuel II (1820-1878), the king of the Kingdom of Sardinia from 1849 to 1861 and the first king of a united Italy from 1861 to 1878.
+In 1860-61, Giuseppe Garibaldi led the drive for unification in Naples and Sicily, allowing the Sardinian government led by the Count of Cavour to declare a united Italian kingdom on 17 March 1861.
+It was led by Victor Emmanuel II (1820-1878), the king of the Kingdom of Sardinia from 1849 to 1861 and the first king of a united Italy from 1861 to 1878.
 In 1866 the Venetian lands were added and in 1870 the Papal States.
 Italy became a colonial power towards the end of the 19th century and in 1922 embraced fascism under Benito Mussolini.
-This led to the occupation of Ethiopia in 1935, the annexation of Albania in 1939 and the alliance with Nazi Germany.
-The allied invasion of 1943 led to the collapse of the Fascist regime and after the war, as the result of a referendum, the monarchy was abolished and Italy became a republic in 1946.
+Fascist Italy occupied Ethiopia in 1935, annexed Albania in 1939 and allied with Nazi Germany.
+The allied invasion of 1943 led to the collapse of the Fascist regime, and after the war, as the result of a referendum, the monarchy was abolished, and Italy became a republic in 1946.

 Italy has become a prosperous nation and is a very popular holiday destination for people from the colder north of Europe.
 Its history and culture, combined with its natural beauty and climate, makes Italy a great place to visit.
 The Italian cuisine is unsurpassed and its wines second to none.
 Italian fashion and its high-performance cars are the envy of the world.
 The Italian people are passionately proud of their country and its culture, although their loyalty is first and foremost with their family.
 It is a very diverse country with great regional differences, especially between the more industrialised north and the more rural and traditionally poorer south.
 But wherever you go, Italy is a delight to visit.